Before starting an insulation project, figure out what insulation type you need and estimate the cost. This will help you save time, money, and hassle

 This includes batts, rolls, and loose fill products that trap air in pockets to resist heat flow.

-Glasswool is the most common and affordable option, offering a good balance of performance and price.
-Polyester is a softer, hypoallergenic choice, while rockwool is excellent for both thermal and acoustic control—but it comes with a higher price tag.
+Glasswool is the most common and affordable option, with a good balance of performance and price.
+Polyester is a softer, hypoallergenic choice, while rockwool is excellent for both thermal and acoustic control, though it sits at the top of the price range.

 Acoustic Insulation